 A New and Better Covenant – Jeremiah 31

-The prophet Ezekiel, successor to the prophet Jeremiah, foretells a time when the Lord’s people will be regathered from the nations of the world and placed back into their own land.
-Hardened hearts of unbelief will be replaced by softer hearts of flesh.
-At that time, God will no longer reside in buildings or temples, but through His Spirit, will live in the hearts of all believers.
+The prophet Ezekiel, successor to the prophet Jeremiah, foretells of a time when the Lord’s people will be regathered from the nations of the world and placed back into their own land.
+Hardened hearts of unbelief will be replaced by softened, faithful hearts of flesh.
+At that time, God will no longer reside in buildings or temples, but His Spirit will live in the hearts of all believers, worldwide.

-This cleansing and forgiveness of sins will come through the sacrifice of Jesus Christ on the cross and His resurrection from the dead on the third day.
-As Jesus announced at the Last Supper Passover meal with His disciples, these all-important events will begin a new and better covenant between God and His people.
-Through this covenant agreement, eternal life becomes available to all who would receive it and embrace it in their hearts.
+This cleansing and forgiveness of sins will come through the sacrifice of Jesus Christ on the cross at Calvary and His resurrection from the dead on the third day.
+As Jesus taught at His Last Supper Passover meal with His disciples, these all-important events would begin a new and better covenant between God and His people.
+Through this new covenant agreement, eternal life becomes available to all who would receive it to embrace Jesus in faith, thus receiving His Holy Spirit in their hearts.

-The prophet Jeremiah also referenced the new covenant.
+The prophet Jeremiah also referenced this new covenant.

 31 “The days are coming,” declares the Lord,